No Deal Brexit Government advice: patents & the UPC

 The impact of a No Deal Brexit on patents and the Unified Patent Court (UPC) – UK Government advice released on 24 September 2018.

 As part of the UK Government’s preparations for a possible “hard Brexit”, it has published a set of guidance notes on how intellectual property rights would be affected if the UK leaves the EU in March 2019 with no deal.
-This is part of a series of technical notices being issued by the Government to assist businesses in their preparations, although it is widely anticipated that an agreement between the UK and EU will still be possible.
+This is part of a series of technical notices being issued by the Government to assist businesses in their preparations.
 The UK Government has commented (www.gov.uk) on what may happen in the event of no Brexit deal for UK patents and the UK’s relationship with the Unified Patent Court and unitary patent.

 The overall message is one of continuity and business as usual, with the Government seeking to maintain the pre-Brexit status quo.